-- a) Leave on pay When a public holiday falls during a period of annual leave, sick leave on pay or special leave on pay, an employee is entitled to that holiday which is not debited against such leave. - b) Leave without pay An employee shall not be entitled to payment for a public holiday falling during a period of leave without pay (including sick or military leave without pay) unless the employee has worked during the fortnight ending on the day on which the holiday is observed.
-Payment shall be in accordance with the Holidays Act. - c) Leave on reduced pay An employee, during a period on reduced pay, shall be paid at the relevant daily pay for public holidays falling during the period of such leave."
+10.10.1 Leave on pay -

+When a Public Holiday falls during a period of annual leave, sick leave on pay or special leave on pay, an employee is entitled to that holiday which is not debited against such leave.

+10.10.2 Leave without pay

+An employee shall not be entitled to payment for a Public Holiday falling during a period of leave without pay (including sick or military leave without pay) unless the employee has worked during the fortnight ending on the day on which the Public Holiday is observed.

+10.10.3 Leave on reduced pay

+An employee, during a period on reduced pay, shall be paid at the relevant daily pay for public holidays falling during the period of such leave."